 Management Management Resources & Compensation Committee Board of Directors CEO Analyzes data and performance against objectives, confers with outside advisors, as appropriate, and makes recommendations to the Board.
-Final decision on all compensation. ; CEO analyzes data (1) and performance against objectives and makes recommendations to the MR&C Committee.
+Final decision on all compensation.
+CFO CEO analyzes data (1) and performance against objectives and makes recommendations to the MR&C Committee.
 Reviews data, confers with outside advisors, as appropriate, and makes recommendations to the Board.
 Final decision on all compensation.
-CEO analyzes data and performance against objectives.
+000 CEO analyzes data and performance against objectives and makes recommendations to the MR&C Committee.
+Reviews data, confers with outside advisors, as appropriate, and makes recommendations to the Board.
+Final decision on all compensation.
+Other NEOs CEO analyzes data and performance against objectives.
 Makes final decision on non-equity based compensation.
 Final decision on equity based compensation.
-CEO and CFO develop and approve in consultation with human resources and local management.
+Other Employees CEO, CFO and COO develop and approve in consultation with human resources and local management.
 Annually reviews a summary of fixed and variable compensation for top paid executives, managers and sales staff.
 Final decision on equity based compensation.
+(1) Reviews data such as surveys, peer group information and internal equity platform.